AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 Summary
 =======

 We extend case statements and expressions to support `patterns` inside choices of alternatives.
-A pattern is an expression which contains holes or wild card values, which can represent any subexpression of the corresponding type.
+A pattern is an expression that represents a blueprint for a value of the matched type.
+It might contain holes or wild card values, which can match any subexpression of the corresponding type.

-As opposed to regular case statements, pattern matching is defined for all types, be they elementary or composite.
+As opposed to regular case statements, the user can pattern match on a value of any type, be it elementary or composite.

 We also provide the possibility of binding values matched by a subpattern to a new name as part of the matching.
 This name can then be used in the statements or expressions of the corresponding alternative.

 Motivation
 ==========